dbanty/dylananthony.com/_posts/fastapi-rust-5-rocket-0.5.md

 In the [previous post], I decided that Rocket is the best candidate to replace FastAPI with two big caveats:

-1. It requires nightly Rust, which means compiling your project could break unexpectedly.
-If you don't know, nightly is the proving ground for potential future Rust features.
-If something requires nightly, that means it's using features that are inherently unstable.
+1. It *requires* nightly Rust, and therefore [unstable features](https://doc.rust-lang.org/stable/book/appendix-07-nightly-rust.html#unstable-features).
 2. It is not async, and therefore not compatible with my favorite option for handling SQL: [SQLx].

 Both of these issues are fixed on the `master` branch of the Rocket repository, which will become Rocket 0.5 once released.
 However, hosting a Rocket application on AWS Lambda requires a crate called `rocket_lamb` which will need to be updated for Rocket 0.5 before it will work.

 In this post, I walk through my experience updating `rocket_lamb` to support the latest development version of Rocket in an effort to prepare it for the inevitable 0.5 Rocket release.
+The highlights are:

+1. My general purpose process for refactoring in Rust
+2. How to solve async lifetime issues using `Arc` and `Mutex`
+3. Some thoughts on testing methodology

 ## Step 1: Just Try It!